 What Is an ATO in Cyber Security?

-What Is the Meaning of ATO?
+What is the Meaning of ATO?

-What Is an ATO from the DOD and What is the ATO Process?
+What is an ATO from the DOD and what is the ATO Process?

 1. Prepare: Establish risk management roles, strategies, and a tailored framework for assessing risks and controls.